nitsujneyugnn/discord-bot/README.md

-my cat named cucumber as a discord bot
+i made my cat into a discord bot :)

+currently features speaking commands, a coin flip, and other fun things!

+More to come soon!